paulowe/gcp/4. reliable infra - design and process/storage-solutions.md

 - Cloud Storage is relatively, cheap but you cant run a database in storage
 - Bigquery storage is relatively cheap but doestn provide fast access to records and you have to pay for running queries

-#### Criteria for each service in you microservice architecture
-- Type of data (structured/unstructured)
-- SQL or NoSQL
-- Strong/Eventual consistency
-- Amount/Size of data (MB, GB, TB, PB, ExB)
-- Read write patterns (Read only, Read/write)
-- Requirements for Scaling and Availability